1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/BME280_screenshot.png">

 *Display of the measured values of a BME280 in the web interface (category "One Wire, DHT & MAX!
-Sensors".*
+Sensors").*

 ---